shahidmalik4/shahidmalik4/README.md

 I'm a data professional with 4+ years of production experience building the data systems behind analytics and reporting, from data pipelines and modeling to database migrations, automation, and data quality.

-As the sole data professional at my company, I've owned data workflows end to end, working across production databases, business systems, and operational teams to build reliable and usable data solutions.
+As the sole data professional at my company, I've owned data workflows end to end, working across production databases, business systems, and operational processes to build reliable and usable data solutions.

 ### 🚀 Production Experience

-- Led the end-to-end migration of a production database from **MS SQL Server to PostgreSQL**, including schema conversion, data validation, and cutover
+* Led the end-to-end migration of a production database from **MS SQL Server to PostgreSQL**, including schema conversion, data validation, reconciliation, and production cutover
-- Designed layered SQL data pipelines across **staging → cleansing → modeling** for sales and CRM data
+* Designed layered SQL data pipelines across **staging → cleansing → modeling** for sales and CRM data
-- Automated reporting and data workflows with **Python**, reducing manual effort by **30–40%**
+* Automated reporting and data workflows with **Python**, reducing manual effort by **~35%**
-- Built data quality checks and analytical workflows supporting an **11% margin improvement** and contributing to **PKR 89M+ in revenue growth**
+* Implemented data quality and validation checks that contributed to a **4 percentage-point improvement in profit margin** and **~20% revenue growth**
-- Built data models and reporting datasets supporting **revenue, profitability, sales, and supply chain analytics**
+* Built data models and reporting datasets supporting **revenue, profitability, sales, and supply chain analytics**

 ### 🔧 Analytics Engineering & Data Engineering